Friday, March 1, 2024

 Mothers, wives, sisters, and girlfriends, no longer wanted to stand at train stations or piers dutifully waving their loved ones off to war knowing they may never return.
 Women began to call for "NO MORE WAR."
 61% of the men who died were younger than 21.
 The average age of the soldier who died in this war was 23 years old.
 17,539 of the men who went off to war were married.
 Once again, the nuclear family took a large hit and the marriage pool also declined again.
 If the fathers, sons, boyfriends returned, they could have returned disabled, unable to work.
 Soldiers also returned addicted to heoin given to get them back on the battlefield after injury or while recuperating in the hospital.
 104,578 men returned with disabilities.

 For the first time, soldiers returned to citizens who viewed them as murderes, war mongerers, stupid for even fighting in the war, addicts, and their muscular body once admired and revered was now disfigured and considered unsightly and weak.
 It was no longer a source of pride to be seen in military uniform.
 The uniform had become a source of ridicule, shame, and disdain.
 Bitterness all around filled the post Vietnam War atmosphere in America.
+I hope Trump's seizing of Fentynal won't be the drug of choice to give combat troops to get them back on the front line.
+Hitler used Meth on his soldiers leading to heart attacks, suicide, and addiction.

 Once again, women filled vacant positions in the job force and sought out education and training to advance and enter job position which men normally held.
 Once again they proved their competence as a provider and now patriot.